DirkPersky/typo3-dp_cookieconsent/README.md

     frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreenn >
 </iframe>
 ```
-With the `class="dp--iframe"` the iFrame is hidden in default and would be shown after the cookie acceptioning.
+With the `class="dp--iframe"` the iFrame is hidden by default and would be shown after the cookie acceptioning.

 #### iframe overlay
-**if you want to add an overlay to accept Cookies outside from the cookie hint**
+**if you want to add an overlay to accept Cookies outside of the cookie hint**
 ![iframe overlay](Documentation/iframe-overlay.png)
 you can enable this feature in the TYPO3-constants<br/>
 `plugin.tx_cookieconsent.settings.overlay.notice = true`

-you also can modify the text in this hint individuel per iframe
+you also can modify the text in this hint individually per iframe
 ```
 <iframe
     data-cookieconsent="statistics"